 IU School of Social Work is headquartered on the IUPUI campus with locations on 8 IU Campuses.
 The school also has the Department of Labor Studies

 David Wilkerson is an Assistant Professor at the Indiana University School of Social Work and an Affiliate Research Scientist with the Regenstrief Institute.
 In August 2016 he was appointed Director of IU School of Social Work's graduate program, MSW Direct.
 He led the development of the school’s e-Social Work Practice Graduate Certificate in partnership with the IUPUI School of Informatics and Computing.
 The certificate was approved by Indiana University’s Office of Online Education and Graduate Office in Feb.
-2019 and it will be the first telebehavioral and online social work practice training certificate offered in the United States by a school of social work education.
+2019 and will be the first telebehavioral and online social work practice training certificate offered in the United States by a school of social work education.
 In addition, he is a member of an interprofessional research team that investigates the leveraging of social media technology for support and self-management of caregivers of persons with Alzheimer’s disease and related dementias.
 The team has published two articles on its pilot study on the uses of Facebook for joining social and support networks using innovative online collaborative methods of Friendsourcing and Social Micro-volunteering.
-In 2019, he became the PI for a research study that will replicate their social media intervention for 80 Irish caregivers.
-The transnational project will include collaboration with the Alzheimer's Society of Ireland and Care Alliance, Ireland.
+In 2019, he became the PI for a research study to replicate their social media intervention for 80 Irish caregivers.
+The transnational project included collaboration with the Alzheimer's Society of Ireland and Care Alliance, Ireland.
+In July 2020, he became director of IUSSW's first Office of e-Social Work Education and Practice.

 Dr. Wilkerson's research interest centers on the investigation of online social work interventions and this interest have been spurred by the field of social work's grand challenge to harness technology for social good.
 His research addresses the gap in the development of technology designs that enable peer support to develop and contribute to the outcomes of online psychoeducation interventions.
 He has applied these interests in research with caregivers of behaviorally challenging adolescents and caregivers of persons with dementia.